 CDCR Hires Military and Veteran Applicants

-Start from anywhere in the world with our convenient online Written Examination, Physical Fitness Test wavier (for qualifying members) and online Background Investigation!
+Start from anywhere in the world with our convenient online Written Examination and online Background Investigation!

 Incentives to Apply

 Military service applicants who qualify as veterans may be entitled to Veterans’ Preference, which is a hiring preference for current or former military members who seek employment with the state.
 Preference can be applied to a veteran’s eligibility for qualifying “open” and “open, non-promotional” examinations.
 For more information on Veteran’s Preference visit the CalCareers website.

 For further questions regarding Veterans’ Preference or if you need assistance with the online application, scheduling system or the general application process, please contact the OPOS Customer Service Unit.

 Discover the options of working as a peace officer